DataDog/hiring-engineers/answers.md

 Thus, I created the multiple graph timeboard above to show the rollup sum clearly.

-### Bonus Question: What is the Anomaly graph displaying?
+### Anomaly graph display.

-Metrics/situations where the query returns values outside the historical/established norm.
-(It highlights these areas in red as seen in the image below). for my example, it includes extreme/outlier values or areas of relatively minimal change.
+The anomaly function/plot displays metrics/situations where the query returns values outside the historical/established norm.
+It highlights these areas in red as seen in the image below.
+For my example, it includes extreme/outlier values or areas of relatively minimal change.

-#### Timeboard - Highlighting the anomalies
+###### Timeboard - Highlighting the anomalies

 ![alt text][img2d]